 PNC bank allows you to send a limit of up to $1,000 per day and up to $5,000 per month.

-You can send a daily limit of up to $1,000 and a monthly limit of up to $5,000 if you hold a checking account at Citizen’s Bank.
+The Zelle Transfer Limit for Citizen’s Bank is a daily limit of up to $1,000 and a monthly limit of up to $5,000 if you hold a checking account at Citizen’s Bank.

 Ally Bank allows you to send or request up to $5,000 daily and up to $10,000 monthly (30 days).